excilsploft/bash-make-nushell-just/presentation.md

 ## GNU Make

 There are several flavors of Make but I will exclusively focus on GNU Make for this discussion.
 Make is a tool that in general, facilitates the transformation of source code into executable code.
-It does this by reading the build instructions from a file called a makefile and executing those instructions, similar to how the Docker daemon constructs a Docker image from instructions contained in a Dockerfile.
+It does this by reading the build instructions from a file called a `Makefile` and executing those instructions, similar to how the Docker daemon constructs a Docker image from instructions contained in a Dockerfile.
 The key thing to remember is that Make is the "baker" who "bakes" the products by following the "recipes" encoded in the makefile.
 Make is, in short, a "build system".
-There is a very fun ACM whitepaper called [Build Systems à la Carte](https://www.microsoft.com/en-us/research/wp-content/uploads/2018/03/build-systems.pdf) that define and discuss various build systems with some surprising inclusions (Microsoft Excel), the key feature being the distillation of a dependency graph of steps and running only the necessary steps to for the desired output, i.e. if a step or dependency is already satisfied, then that step will be skipped on subsequent runs.
+There is a very fun ACM whitepaper called [Build Systems à la Carte](https://www.microsoft.com/en-us/research/wp-content/uploads/2018/03/build-systems.pdf) that define and discuss various build systems with some surprising inclusions (Microsoft Excel), the key feature being the distillation of a dependency graph of steps and running only the necessary steps in that graph for the desired output, i.e. if a step or dependency is already satisfied, then that step will be skipped on subsequent runs.

 Let's look closer at the `Makefile` in [example 3](./exampoles/03-node-get-status)